Copenhagen Fashion Week complements its sustainable commitment with animal welfare - fur no longer has a place in the Danish fashion world

 Source & Copyright by CPHFW / RANRA

-This Copenhagen Fashion Week has announced that it is integrating animal welfare into its sustainability agenda and banning fur.
+One key challenge is Copenhagen Fashion Week has announced that it is integrating animal welfare into its sustainability agenda and banning fur.
 The shows of the spring/summer season 2023 are currently in full swing and mark the kick-off of this ambition.
 All participating brands must commit to not using fur from the 2023 autumn/winter season and adapt to the new standards.
 And that holistically and uncompromisingly, otherwise participation is out of the question.
 This joins Danish fashion week with its neighboring events in Oslo, Amsterdam and Helsinki - which should inspire the rest of the fashion capitals to consider the Netherlands and Scandinavia as trendsetting places to watch.

 Fur-free policy: symbol of the comprehensive change in values